awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/controlling-access.md

 ## Actions for Kinesis Data Streams<a name="kinesis-using-iam-actions"></a>

 In an IAM policy statement, you can specify any API action from any service that supports IAM\.
 For Kinesis Data Streams, use the following prefix with the name of the API action: `kinesis:`\.
-For example: `kinesis:CreateStream`, `kinesis:ListStreams`, and `kinesis:DescribeStream`\.
+For example: `kinesis:CreateStream`, `kinesis:ListStreams`, and `kinesis:DescribeStreamSummary`\.

 To specify multiple actions in a single statement, separate them with commas as follows: